paradime-io/social-media-data-modeling-challenge/README.md

 In this analysis, we learned that consistency is rare among TikTok sounds and trends are constantly evolving which give a variety of different audios time to shine in the spotlight.

 **🔝 Viral spread vs viral depth** - In my analysis, I aimed to find the "best performing" TikTok sound using these two dimensions.
-A song like [Lalala](https://www.youtube.com/watch?v=FZZogxdiJMA) was a top 10 performer based on viral depth (views) but not based on viral spread (videos).
-On the flipside, audios like [Steven Universe](https://www.youtube.com/watch?v=7_RVoLCx7MU), [Play Date](https://www.youtube.com/watch?v=rODr5Zfj8RA), [Savage](https://www.youtube.com/watch?v=eJEKHdvntPI) were top 10 performers based on viral spread and not depth.
+A song like [Lalala](https://www.youtube.com/watch?v=FZZogxdiJMA) was a top 10 performer based on viral depth (views-based scoring) but not based on viral spread (videos-based scoring).
+On the flipside, audios like [Steven Universe](https://www.youtube.com/watch?v=7_RVoLCx7MU), [Play Date](https://www.youtube.com/watch?v=rODr5Zfj8RA), [Savage](https://www.youtube.com/watch?v=eJEKHdvntPI) were top 10 performers based on viral spread and not depth whereas the final winner exhibited strength in both.

 - ❓ *Question for the reader - While I weighed both dimensions equally in the final scoring, what dimension do you think is a better, stronger, or more important measure of virality?*

 **🥇 All it takes is one** - because trends are so short-lived, an audio that is pushed and circulated at the right time and place has an opportunity to blow up in viral reach.

 **🤪 Goofiness: a common denominator of success** - some of the best performing audios - by consistency, peak, and overall - including our winner, are meme tracks.
-Monkeys Spinning Monkeys, Spongebob, and Oh No are iconic comedic sounds that consistently placed well throughout the analysis and also take up way too much real-estate in my Gen Z brain (and likely the brains of millions of others).
+[Monkeys Spinning Monkeys](https://www.youtube.com/watch?v=NPdgPZ0u3zQ), [Spongebob](https://www.youtube.com/watch?v=4qXVIbs4CR0), and [Oh No](https://www.youtube.com/watch?v=R75Xcfqy-2I) are iconic comedic sounds that consistently placed well throughout the analysis and also take up way too much real-estate in my Gen Z brain (and likely the brains of millions of others).

 **👑 The Queen of Christmas** - this analysis also inadvertently identified possibly the strongest performing Christmas sound with the most unique path to the final top 10: consistent Christmas peaks.
 Whether or not Mariah Carey is still the face of Christmas TikTok sound today would be an interesting question to answer with more recent data.